-Granger, a Democrat, was the representative for Rhode Island's 1st congressional district from 1907 to 1909.
+Granger was the representative for Rhode Island’s 1st congressional district and was a Democrat.
+He served from 1907 to 1909.

 From Nov 1903 to Feb 1909, Granger missed 122 of 511 roll call votes, which is 23.9%.
 This is better than the median of 30.7% among the lifetime records of representatives serving in Feb 1909.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.